Version: 2022.3

 A [Provider Toggles] Enable and disable providers.
 When you disable a provider, Search ignores it when executing searches.

-B [Provider Order] Use these settings to modify the order in which search items are shown on the screen.
+B [Provider Order] Modify the order in which search items are shown on the screen.
 All items of a given provider priority appear before any lower priority items.

-C [Default Actions] Use these settings to choose the default actions to execute when you select (for example, double-click) an item in the search results.
+C [Default Actions] Choose the default actions to execute when you select (for example, double-click) an item in the search results.

 Reset Priorities Resets all providers to their default on/off state and priority.